JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 console.log(colors.includes('green')); // Output: true

-2. Conditional Search Example: Searching for data that meets a specific condition.
+Example: When you want to search for data that matches a specific condition.

 • Recommended methods:

-• find() → Retrieves the first matching element.
+• find() → Get the first element that matches a condition.

-• findIndex() → Retrieves the index of the first matching element.
+• findIndex() → Get the position of the first element that matches a condition.

 Example: